taolonglab/rexmapdb/README.md

 * `data/16s_from_genomes_2018-05-20_V3-V4_337F-805R_hang22_counts.txt` file which is a table with counts for each hypervariable region
 * `data/V3-V4_337F-805R_hang22_sequences.fasta` which is a FASTA file with hypervariable region sequences

+From this point on we will process only V3-V4 primers, but the same can be done for V4 by replacing V3-V4_337F-805R with V4_515F-805R everywhere.

 ## Download NCBI RefSeq 16S rRNA gene sequences